aras-p/UnityGaussianSplatting/readme.md

   - The gaussian splat renderer component inspector will have a slider to move the game view camera into one of the cameras from the model directory.
     Or you can just move the game/scene view camera however you please.
   - There are also various controls in the script to debug or visualize the data.

-:warning: Note: this is all _**a toy**_, it is not robust, it does not handle errors gracefully, it does not interact or composite well with the "rest of rendering", it is not fast, etc. etc. I told you so!

 Wishlist that I may or might not do at some point:
 - [ ] Make rendering faster (actual tiled compute shader rasterizer)